These guides are AI-generated educational summaries — not legal or medical advice.

 Not bringing assistive devices to the exam

-Why: If you use a cane, brace, or crutches but do not bring them to the exam, the examiner may not document their use, which is a specific DBQ field affecting rating.
+If you use a cane, brace, or crutches but do not bring them to the exam, the examiner may not document their use, which is a specific DBQ field affecting rating.

-Do this instead: Bring every assistive device you use, even occasionally.
+Instead: Bring every assistive device you use, even occasionally.
 Use them during the exam as you would in real life.
 State: 'I use this brace/cane when I walk more than a short distance or when the terrain is uneven.'

 Impact: 40% to 50%